Greek ferry: Hundreds evacuated from Olympia blaze off Corfu

 The ferry had been carrying mainly Italian nationals, Ionian islands governor Rodi Kratsa-Tsagaropoulou told ANA-MPA news agency.

-The Greek coastguard said 237 passengers and 51 crew were on the ferry.
+The Greek coastguard said 237 passengers and 51 crew had been on the ferry.
 Passengers boarded lifeboats near the island of Ereikousa before being picked up by ships in the area.
 A passing Italian coastguard was reportedly first on the scene.

 One passenger with breathing problems was taken to hospital in Corfu.

-One passenger told Greek media that some people had been sleeping in their cars when the alarm was raised.
+Another passenger told Greek media that some people had been sleeping in their cars when the alarm was raised.